sidharth0909/Disaster-relief-fund/Readme.md

-Simple Steps to run the project -> first thing is to start the ganache server -> ganache-cli Compile the Contract using truffle compile then use the truffle migrate --network development start the frontend using npm start
+Simple Steps to run the project -> first thing is to start the ganache server -> ganache-cli 2nd -> Open Metamask and connect your local server in show test network 3rd-> Compile the Contract using truffle compile then use the
+4th-> truffle migrate --network development
+5th-> start the frontend using npm start

 ganache-cli --db ./ganache-data --port 8545 --networkId 1337 this command is used to store the our campaign data without getting it lost